Growth of Schreier graphs of automaton groups: Proof of Theorem 1

 Without loss of generality, we can assume that the group $G$ is an automaton subgroup of $\pol[m]$.
 Let $S$ be a finite symmetric self-similar generating set of $G$.
 Let $G_k$ be an automaton subgroup of $G$ generated by $S_k=S\cap\pol[k]$ for $k=-1,0,\ldots, m$.
 The generating set $S_k$ is again symmetric and self-similar.
 Notice that, in general, the group $G_k$ may not coincide with $G\cap\pol[k]$.

 Let us prove that the length of cycles in the complete automaton $\A(G)$ of the group $G$ is bounded.
-Without loss of generality, by passing to a power of the alphabet, we can assume that the alphabet $X$ and the generating set $S$ satisfy the following conditions:\\ 1) for every $s\in S$ and $x\in X$ the state $s|_x$ is either circuit or has degree less than the\\ degree of $s$;\\ 2) for every nontrivial circuit state $s\in S$ there exists (unique) $x\in X$ such that $s|_x=s$ \\ (every cycle in $S$ is a loop).\\ (for example, one can pass to the alphabet $X^k$, where $k$ is a multiple of the length of every cycle in $S$, and is greater than the diameter of $S$).
+Without loss of generality, by passing to a power of the alphabet, we can assume that the alphabet $X$ and the generating set $S$ satisfy the following conditions:\\ 1) for every $s\in S$ and $x\in X$ the state $s|_x$ is either circuit or has degree \\ less than the degree of $s$;\\ 2) for every nontrivial circuit state $s\in S$ there exists (unique) $x\in X$ such \\ that $s|_x=s$ (every cycle in $S$ is a loop).\\ (for example, one can pass to the alphabet $X^k$, where $k$ is a multiple of the length of every cycle in $S$ and is greater than the diameter of $S$).
 Let us prove that then every cycle in the automaton $\A(G)$ is a loop, i.e., for every circuit element $g\in G$ there exists a letter $x\in X$ such that $g|_x=g$.
 Assume $g|_v=g$ for a nonempty word $v\in X^{*}$ and let $g=s_1s_2\ldots s_n$ for $s_i\in S$ with $n=l(g)$.
 Notice that $s_i\not\in S_{-1}$ for every $i$, because otherwise $g|_v=g$ can be expressed as a product $s_1s_2\ldots s_l$ with $l<n$.
-Over all presentations of $g$ as a product $s_1s_2\ldots s_n$ we consequently for $k=0,1,\ldots, m$ choose the one with the largest number of circuit generators from $S_{k}$ and then with the largest number of the rest generators from $S_k$.
-Consider the induced presentation \eqref{eqn_induced_present}:
+Among all presentations of $g$ as a product $s_1s_2\ldots s_n$ with $n=l(g)$ we choose presentations with the maximal number of circuit generators from $S_0$, and among such presentations we consider those with the maximal number of the rest of the generators from $S_0$.
+Further, among selected presentations we choose those with the maximal number of circuit generators from $S_1$, and then with the maximal number of the rest of the elements from $S_1$, and so on for $S_2, S_3, \ldots, S_m$.
+We obtain some specific presentations of the element $g$.
+Let $g=s_1s_2\ldots s_n$ be one of such presentations and consider the induced presentation \eqref{eqn_induced_present}:

 where $v_{i-1}=s_i(v_i)$ with $v_n=v$.
 By our choice of the presentation $g=s_1s_2\ldots s_n$ we should get

 Then

 where $x_i$ is the first letter of $v_i$, and we get $g|_{x_n}=g$.
 It also follows that $g|_y\in G_{m-1}$ for $y\in X$, $y\neq x_n$, and in its induced presentation $g|_y=s_1|_{y_1}\, s_2|_{y_2}\, \ldots \, s_n|_{y_n}$ every generator $s_i|_{y_i}$ belongs to the set $S_{m-1}$.
 In particular, the length of $g|_y$ with respect to the generating set $S_{m-1}$ of the group $G_{m-1}$ is not greater than $n$.
 Further we will use this property without specifying the generating set.